 Introducing Dr. Allen Glied

-Les Belles NYC is honored to introduce the newest member of our growing team, Dr. Allen Glied, oral surgeon extraordinaire and our patient’s new best friend.
+Les Belles NYC is honored to introduce the newest member of our growing team, Dr. Allen Glied, an oral surgeon extraordinaire and our patient’s new best friend.

 Dr. Glied is the Division Chief of Oral and Maxillofacial Surgery at St. Barnabas Hospital.
 He is also a double board-certified oral surgeon with an extensive background in oral surgery procedures and anesthesia.
 While Dr. Glied can answer any questions you might have related to your specific procedure, below are some general tips and things to know related to oral surgery.